bari-gif/Password_Manager_using_python/README.md

 # Password_Manager_using_python
-This project started as a basic Python idea and was improved step by step to create a more structured password manager A simple yet improved Password Manager built using Python to store and manage account passwords using file handling.
+A Password Manager project built using Python to store and manage account passwords using file handling.

 This project was created as part of my Python learning journey to practice real concepts by building something practical instead of only writing small programs.